gdcc/dataverse-ansible/README.md

 Installation, customization, administration, and API documentation can be found in the [Dataverse 4 Guides](http://guides.dataverse.org/en/latest/).

 The preparation lies in the group_var options (usernames/passwords, whether to install Shibboleth, etc.).
+Your \<group_vars_file> may be a set of generic defaults stored in [roles/dataverse/defaults/main.yaml](roles/dataverse/defaults/main.yaml), but you'll likely want to modify this file or copy it and edit to suit your needs.
 Then, fire away:

 ### Usage:
 	$ ansible-playbook -i <inventory file> [-u <user>] [-b] [-K] -e @<group_vars_file> [-v] dataverse.pb

-Your <group_vars_file> may be a set of generic defaults stored in [roles/dataverse/defaults/main.yaml](roles/dataverse/defaults/main.yaml), but you'll likely want to modify this file or copy it and edit to suit your needs.

 The role currently supports CentOS 7 with all services running on the same machine, but intends to become OS-agnostic and support multiple nodes for scalability.